russhustle/leetpattern/docs/md/0019_remove_nth_node_from_end_of_list.md

-## 19. Remove Nth Node From End Of List
+## 19. Remove Nth Node From End of List

+-   Given the `head` of a linked list, remove the `n-th` node from the end of the list and return its head.